tutekw/xylophone-flutter/README.md

 # Xylophone 🎹

 Completed tasks from this stage of the Flutter tutorial.
 Succesfully incorporated libraries, play sounds, and updated UI.
+Each colored key plays a different sound.
+The UI is 100% responsive to the size of the screen.

 ## Our Goal